thiagokimo/old_personal_website/about.md

 permalink: /about/
 ---

 Hi!
 My name is Thiago Rocha.
-I'm 28 years old and I'm living in [Nova Lima](https://www.google.com/search?q=Nova%20Lima%20brazil&rct=j).
+I'm 28 years old and I'm living in [Stockholm](https://en.wikipedia.org/wiki/Stockholm).
 I was born in Brazil and I have no interest in soccer, beaches and many other things related to our culture.
 I consider myself a rare kind of brazilian :P

-I currently work as an Android developer for [Instabridge](http://lalubema.com/), a startup located in Stockholm.
-Beside this I also do "crazy" open-source code for [CodeLogic](http://codelogic.me/); I'm a former table tennis player of [Minas Gerais](https://www.google.com/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=minas%20gerais)' state and I enjoy experimenting sounds with my electric guitar.
+I currently work as an Android developer for a startup called [Instabridge](http://lalubema.com/).
+Besides this I also do "crazy" open-source code for [CodeLogic](http://codelogic.me/); I enjoy practicing serious (and fun) table tennis and I enjoy experimenting sounds with my electric guitar.

 I've graduated in Computer Science at [PUC Minas](http://www.pucminas.br/) in 2012 and my favorite topics are **Image Processing**, **Software Architecture** and **Compilers**.
 I find myself in love when I craft mobile systems (I've been doing it since 2011).